+7.1 External Audit
-- 7.1 External Audit - 7.1.1 The risk management processes outlined in this Policy are a key part of the way in which the

-Board reviews the effectiveness of the Risk Management Framework.
-It therefore contributes to the Board being in a position to make an annual public statement on risk, and internal financial control, within the annual Financial Statements.

-7.1.2 The Financial Statements will also identify the top ten significant risks.
+- 7.1.1 The risk management processes outlined in this Policy are a key part of the way in which Management Committee reviews the effectiveness of the Risk Management Framework.
+It therefore contributes to the Management Committee being in a position to make an annual public statement on risk, and internal financial control, within the annual Financial Statements. - 7.1.2 The Financial Statements will also identify the top ten significant risks.